 Stuart joined the University of South Wales (Glamorgan) in 2005.
 In this time he has been instrumental in the creation and development of the BSc (Hons) Lighting Design & Technology, BSc (Hons) Live Event Technology and FdSc in Sound, Lighting and Live Event Technology courses of which he is a Senior Lecturer and Course Leader.

 A recent partnership agreement between the University of South Wales and the Lighting Industry Academy (LIA) in Telford has resulted in the development of a new HNC and HND for the Architectural Lighting industry.
 Stuart is currently working with the LIA on these exciting new qualifications set to launch in September 2017.

 Prior to joining the University, Stuart gained a wealth of knowledge and experience through his time spent as Lighting Designer, Production Electrician and Programmer within the entertainment industry, ranging from theatre to corporate.
 Most recently Stuart has overseen projects such as museum, hotel and roadway lighting schemes.

 With extensive experience in lighting visualisation Stuart has been awarded ‘Authorised WYSIWYG Trainer’ status by CAST Software.
 Since becoming a WYSIWYG trainer Stuart has delivered courses for companies, colleges and universities worldwide including lectures at PLASA and LDI trade shows.

-Stuart has a wide range of experience teaching and delivering seminars on lighting throughout the World and has won the Faculty award for Excellence and Innovation in Learning and Teaching Practice and a Golden Apple Award for Best Lecturer (taught) as nominated by students.
+Stuart has a wide range of experience teaching and delivering seminars on lighting throughout the World, he has won the Faculty Award for Excellence and Innovation in Learning and Teaching Practice and a Golden Apple Award for Best Lecturer (taught) as nominated by students.

 Goldblatt.
 J, and Green.
 S, (2010) Special Events: A New Generation and the Next Frontier (The Wiley Event Management Series), ISBN 978-0-470-44987-5, Chapter 8 pp. 263 – 315